DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/lectures/week-12/part-4-random-containers/_index.md

 **Fix playing footsteps when jumping**

 Add another private variable `private bool isJumping = false;`.
-Then add a check to your if statement to make sure your'e not playing footsteps while `isJumping` is false.
+Then add a check to your if statement to make sure you're not playing footsteps while `isJumping` is false.

 ```c#
 if(!footstepIsPlaying && !isJumping)